-Brimming with sweet corn, succulent chicken, and hearty potatoes, this easy slow cooker chicken and corn soup is an easy dump-and-go recipe.
+Brimming with sweet corn, succulent chicken, and hearty potatoes, this easy slow cooker chicken and corn soup is an easy dump-and-go recipe, with no sautéing required.
+Just add everything to the slow cooker, let it cook, then blend briefly for a naturally creamy broth.
 Since you can use fresh or frozen corn, this soup is perfect for any time of year!

 A white bowl filled with slow cooker chicken and corn soup on a white background, with a napkin on the side.